- As low as $298/Night

 Golf Cart Is Not Supplied

 Please note: Ocean Lakes Family Campground is a family resort.
 There are many fines for unacceptable behavior: loud music/vulgar music, foul language, use of alcohol outside of rented property, etc. This can lead to fines payable to OCEAN LAKES and ejection from the property by Ocean Lakes Security without refund.
+By renting this property you agree to these stipulations.

 About the Area